pradyumnac/AliexpressOrders/README.md

 # AliexpressOrders
 Now track your aliexpress orders easily.
-This python script generates a json representation of all your orders
+This python script generates a json representation of all your orders.
+It also saved the inforation in a google sheet if you have set up one

 ### Whats working:
 1. Awaiting Shipments orders details